AfterEarthLTD/Solder-Reflow-Plate/README.md

 Want the **easy** life?!
 **Purchase** the default design above!
 Its fully functional, cheaper than customising, and helps to feed the creator's caffeine addiction 🙃

+## Board Variants

+Check out the [variants.md](./variants.md) file for variations on the original boards designed by AfterEarthLTD